RedhawkSDR/transceiver-api/fei_3.0/README.md

 Subsequent timestamps are ignored.
 If any gaps appear on the stream, where data is not available when it is needed, a DEV_UNDERFLOW is triggered.

+### Transmit Arrays

+Much like receivers, transmitters can be associated as arrays.
+The association of coherent devices is performed with the TX_ARRAY device.
+Much like RX_ARRAY, allocations of coherent transmit channels is by providing TX_ARRAY with the allocation property FRONTEND::coherent_feeds.

+Calling allocate() on the TX_ARRAY device with FRONTEND::coherent_feeds is a sequence of the TDC devices that satisfied the request.

 ### Feedback

 Feedback from the device is sent through the TDC's status port, as seen in the following figure: